Aaron Bastani: Fully automated luxury communism

 Bastani has been credited with popularising the term "fully automated luxury communism" (FALC).
 Bastani first used it in a 2014 IMO Bastani video for Novara Media.
-He argued for public ownership of automation as a way to improve falling living conditions and wages.
+He argued for public ownership of automation as a way to improve falling living conditions and wages, based on his views that technology would "liberate us from work" and that automation is "the path to a world of liberty, luxury and happiness—for everyone".
 He later said that the concept is based on Karl Marx's Das Kapital and Grundrisse, and imagines a society with decentralised control over technologies that reduce the amount of human labour required.
 Universal basic income (UBI) can be a short-term step towards this goal.
 The concept has been compared to a 1930 essay by John Maynard Keynes, Economic Possibilities for Our Grandchildren, that predicted improving technology would lead to a 15-hour working week within a century.

-Hobson and Modi criticised FALC as a misunderstanding of economics and how technology relates to social orders, saying that it assumes a gendered notion of labour and ignores ecological factors.
-In The Wall Street Journal, Andy Kessler argued that the idea is "complete baloney" because it would "fail in real life" due to "productivity".
-Kessler saw government actions in the COVID-19 pandemic in the United States as "a version of partly automated luxury communism".
+Thomas Hobson and Kaajal Modi criticised FALC as a misunderstanding of economics and how technology relates to social orders, saying that it assumes a gendered notion of labour and ignores ecological factors.
+Andy Kessler argued in The Wall Street Journal that the idea is "complete baloney" because it would "fail in real life" by missing the facts that increased living standards require higher labour productivity, and that economies are anyways shifting towards services (where human capital is the means of production).
+Kessler saw government actions in the COVID-19 pandemic in the United States as "a version of partly automated luxury communism", with, in his view, disastrous future consequences.

 The phrase, and variant "fully automated luxury gay space communism", circulated online as a meme after Bastani's usage.
-In the essay Socialist Imaginaries and Queer Futures, Thomas Hobson and Kaajal Modi said that the phrase originated as a "tongue-in-cheek" phrase used by "London-based lefties".
+In the essay Socialist Imaginaries and Queer Futures, Hobson and Modi said that the phrase originated as a "tongue-in-cheek" phrase used by "London-based lefties".
 Beckett said that the phrase was characteristic of Bastani, as it is "attention-grabbing" and "armoured against attack with a sparkly coating of irony".
 Other leftist people and groups use similar phrases, such as the communist group Plan C's phrase "luxury for all".